New Guinea singing dog: Conservation and preservation

 In the past, the New Guinea singing dog was considered "unworthy" of scientific study, as it was regarded as an insignificant variety of feral domestic dog.
-However, due to its potential value as a resource for the determination of the process of canid evolution and domestication, particularly in relation to the dingo, as well as several of its unique genetic, behavioural, ecological, reproductive and morphological characteristics, limited research has been undertaken.
+However, due to its potential value as a resource for the determination of the process of domestication, particularly in relation to the dingo, as well as several of its unique genetic, behavioural, ecological, reproductive and morphological characteristics, limited research has been undertaken.
 The New Guinea Department of Environment and Conservation has announced protection measures.

 Hybridization is one of the most serious threats facing the New Guinea singing dog.
 New Guinea singing dogs are handicapped, as are many canids such as the Australian dingo, by their susceptibility to being bred by canines other than those of their own kind.
 This vulnerability has, and is still, causing a "watering down" of dingo genes needed to maintain purity.

 There are two organizations formed for conserving and preserving New Guinea singing dogs.
-They are the New Guinea Singing Dog Conservation Society, founded in 1997, and New Guinea Singing Dog International, a preservation, captive breed, adoption and pet education group.
+They are the New Guinea Singing Dog Conservation Society, founded in 1997, and New Guinea Singing Dog Club of America, a national breed club, rescue, and pet education group.
 Both of these organizations are based in the United States.